chaconnewu/awesome-augmented/original_awesomes/awesome-algorithms.md

     Lots and lots of well explained and implemented algorithms.
 * [Data Structure Visualizations](http://www.cs.usfca.edu/~galles/visualization/Algorithms.html) - Visualize the behavior of Data Structures and play with its operations.
 * [Algorithms Visualization](http://bost.ocks.org/mike/algorithms/) - A dense article on Algorithms Visualization.
+* [A Visual Guide to Graph Traversal Algorithms](https://workshape.github.io/visual-graph-algorithms/) - Interactive visualisations for learning how graph traversal algorithms work
 * [Big-O Cheat Sheet](http://bigocheatsheet.com/) - Big-O complexities of common algorithms used in Computer Science.
 * [stoimen's web log](http://www.stoimen.com/blog/) - Some algorithms nicely explained.
-* [VisuAlgo](http://www.comp.nus.edu.sg/~stevenha/visualization/index.html) - Visualising data structures and algorithms through animation.
+* [VisuAlgo](http://visualgo.net) - Visualising data structures and algorithms through animation.
 * [Algomation](http://www.algomation.com/) - A didactic, animated, exposition of algorithms.
 * [Algorithmist](http://www.algorithmist.com/index.php/Main_Page) - The Algorithmist is a resource dedicated to anything algorithms - from the practical realm, to the theoretical realm.
 There are also links and explanation to problemsets.
 * [Learn Algorithms](http://www.learnalgorithms.in/) - A website that explains some algorithms very well and simply, even for the most novice of programmers.
 * [Sorting Algorithms](http://www.sorting-algorithms.com/) - Nice and simple animations of sorting algorithms.
 With short codes and discussions.
+* [Algorithm Visualizer](http://algo-visualizer.jasonpark.me/) - Dozens of animated algorithms (with code), and you can also create your own.

 ## Online Courses